 Applications are accepted from graduates of U.S. and foreign medical schools that have successfully completed or are currently in post-graduate training in Nephrology in an ACGME-approved training program in the United States.
+Applications will be accepted as early as January, with interviews starting in May of the current year for the following year's program.
 However, applications will not be accepted at this time if the applicant is a holder of a J1 visa.

 We require a personal interview of all applicants.
 To streamline the interview process, we extend invitations for personal interviews only to select applicants.
 You will be notified if you are chosen for a personal interview after your written application is complete.

 For more information, please call or E-mail Jessica Hargrove, Phone number: (205) 934-1801.
 E-mail: firstname.lastname@example.org.
 Early applications are encouraged.